leibo-hust/CTCC/README.md

 A compiler tool that converts LLVM IR into CIM-executable code.

 ## Introduction
-CTCC is a tool for converting LLVM IR to computing in memory (**CIM**) recognizable and accelerable target code.
+RCCT is a tool for converting LLVM IR to computing in memory (**CIM**) recognizable and accelerable target code.
 Its goal is to use ReRAM and accelerate applications without modifying the source code and without source code.
 Four accelerable patterns are currently supported: matrix-vector multiplication (MVM), matrix-matrix multiplication (MMM), cblas library functions, and bitmap logic operations.

 So far, we have supported many different loop structures, data types and dependencies.
 The support is shown in the table below.